stepheng123/Project_Take2/Documentation.md

 The next map showcases the natural hazards of Australia.
 Bush fires has been a known calamity in Australia.
 This is due to climate change, vast swathes of dry bush and expansion of human habitation into the bush.
 The dataset obtained was a geojson file that earmarked the likelihood of bushfires using heatmaps.

+## Data Processing

+The team used various techniques and tools to storytell about Australia.
+The sources of data used are stored in a folder named "Data" in Github.
+In this folder, the following are shared :
+- aus_trade : this is an excel file obtained for the Department of Foreign Affairs and Trade.
+All the data used for economy is provided from this file.
+- aus_trade.sqlite : this is the sqlite version of the excel file.
+This is used for the data visualisation.
+- aus_trade.json : this is the json vesion of the excel file.
+- distribution  : this is the csv file of the distribution of Australians across the country.
+This file was scrapped from a wikipedia page.
+- ethinicity : this is the csv file of the ethnic make-up of Australians.
+This file was scrapped from a wikipedia page.
+- population : this is the csv file showing the population growth of Australians from 1900.
+This is also scrapped from a wikipedia page.

+For the mapping, the team used leaflet.
+There are two types of maps being showcased.
+These are :
+- Heatmap of bushfire - this is using the chloropleth theme of leaflet.
+- Australia and population - this is a standard display of Australia using customised markers to show the size of the population within each capital city and its state.

+For the bar chart race, the team found an interesting html plugin from flourish studio.
+This plugin processed the time-based data on Australia's economy.
+The data was uploaded onto the studio and this produced an embedded file for the html.

+For the website, the team used the standard html to produce the main page.
+The team also used bootstrap-css to customise the webpages.
+The team also ensured there is a navigation bar with a dropdown option.

+To display the data into a webpage, the team first transformed the dataset into sqlite files.
+Then, the team used flask to showcase the data on the economy.

+For webscraping, the team used pandas built-in capabilities.
+This tool enabled the team to obtain existing datasets from wikipedia to inspect, explore and use.

+For the documentation, the team used Markdown to document their journey and details of their webpages.